1. When is the scholarship opening and deadline?

 2. Who is eligible to apply?

-Only undergraduate and graduate students who are admitted into a university in Texas to pursue a degree in Environmental Engineering, Environmental Science, or a related field are eligible.
-Also, students must meet certain minimum criteria, such as GPA of at least 3.00, fulltime student status, minimum ACT/SAT score of 11 etc.
+Only undergraduate and graduate students who are admitted into a university in Texas to pursue a degree in Environmental Engineering, Environmental Science, or a related degree in the Science, Technology, Engineering, and Mathematics (STEM) disciplines are eligible.
+Also, students must meet certain minimum criteria, such as GPA of at least 3.00, fulltime student status, minimum ACT/SAT score of 11, etc.

 Note: Students from Texas neighboring states (e.g. Oklahoma, New Mexico, Louisiana etc.) are NOT eligible.

-3. GCC stated that students pursuing a degree in Environmental Science or Engineering, or a related field are eligible.
-What are the eligible related fields?
+3. GCC stated that students pursuing a degree in Environmental Science or Engineering, or a related STEM discipline are eligible.
+What are these eligible STEM disciplines?

-An application is considered complete when every applicable items listed below have been received.
+An application is considered complete when every applicable item listed below has been received.
 The complete application package includes:

 - Test scores